Threat Outbreak Alert: Fake Portuguese Document Attachment E-mail Messages on November 30, 2012

-Cisco Security Intelligence Operations has detected significant activity related to Portuguese-language spam e-mail messages that claim to contain a document for the recipient.
+Cisco Security has detected significant activity related to Portuguese-language spam e-mail messages that claim to contain a document for the recipient.
 The text in the e-mail message attempts to convince the recipient to follow a link and open a .zip file to view the document.
 However, the link directs the user to a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID4859) may contain the following file(s):

 The Novos_dados.exe file has a file size of 464,384 bytes.
 The MD5 checksum, which is a unique identifier of the executable, is the following string: 0xD02C54F89CF05E24315959D3827FA836

 A variant of the Novos_dados.exe file has a file size of 458,752 bytes.
 The MD5 checksum is the following string: 0x412DBF23FAAA599BD0283597195794C0